awtrix/AWTRIX2.0-Docs/en-en/awtrixer.md

     - With Save you can rename your work, save it for later sessions or upload it to the cloud.
     - Export, exports your icon as an image file to the PC.
 However, these cannot be used by AWTRIX.
     - With Import, you can import existing graphics or animations.
 Please note that AWTRIX can only work in 8x8 or 32x8.
 If necessary, use the resize function during the import process.

+**You have a also a saving option to save icons locally for private usage**
+To use it, just write the iconname as ID (String instead of Integer) in your API request All Icons will be saved in a readable textfile (config->privatIcons), so you can edit/add/remove icons manually.
+AWTRIX does not recognize any change to that file.
+To reload your private Icons, simply execute reload icons from the terminal on the mainpage.
+While saving your Icons via AWTRIXER it will reload automatically.
+Like the community Icons youre not able to reload your Icons in AWTRIXER for editing.
+Use "Save as .awtrixer file" to backup your icon.
+Your private Icons will not be shown in the Icondatabase.
+Despite this feature it is of course still nice to share common icons with the community.